People age 65 and older are more likely to have one or more chronic (long-lasting) health problems in addition to cancer. Some of these include:

 Anemia.
 Anemia is more common in older adults than younger people.
 It can get worse during chemotherapy.
 Having anemia might not change your cancer treatment plan.
 But it can slow down treatment if you need longer to recover between treatments than most people.
 You might also need blood transfusions (donated blood) or medication for anemia.

 Memory loss and mental confusion.
 Older adults are more likely to have these problems before treatment starts.
 Problems can include memory loss (difficulty remembering things), confusion, or changes in thinking.
+If you have any concerns, your doctor can test your memory by asking you to answer a few short questions.
 Certain cancer drugs can cause memory and thinking problems at any age.
 Some patients call these problems “chemo brain.”
 If you are experiencing these symptoms, let your doctor know.

 Alcohol overuse.
 Alcohol and other drugs can change your ability to make treatment decisions.
 Using too much can also make it difficult to do daily activities such as taking medication and having important screenings or tests.
 Using alcohol or other drugs can also make recovery take longer.
 Talk with your doctor about alcohol and other drugs during cancer treatment.